-The Department of Geography has the responsibility to ensure that the rights and well-being of all human participants involved in teaching and research activities are protected.
+The School of Geography has the responsibility to ensure that the rights and well-being of all human participants involved in teaching and research activities are protected.
 To this end, all studies and related research activities are subject to approval by the appropriate ethical committee.

 All research involving human participants requires ethical approval and must be approved by the University Human Ethics Committee: